-Just in time for Valentine’s Day, our affiliate PETA Australia conducted an experiment to determine who gets more right swipes on Tinder: vegans or meat-eaters.
+Just in time for Valentine’s Day, PETA Australia conducted an experiment to determine who gets more right swipes on Tinder: vegans or meat-eaters.
 Even its staffers were surprised by the results.
 When the same guy, using similar content, created one Tinder profile as a vegan and another as a carnivore, his vegan profile got double the number of right swipes.

 In one profile picture, 29-year-old “Peter” wore a shirt that read, “Vegan,” and in the other, he wore a shirt that read, “Bacon.”
 His other photos showed him at the supermarket buying fruit or meat and at the beach holding a dog or a fishing rod.
 His bios were identical for each profile—except for one phrase, which read either “Vegan for life” or “Bacon is life.”